pychuang/ll-api/doc/source/api-participant.rst

 API Reference for Participants
 ==============================

+.. note:: Please refer the :ref:`guide` before reading this.

 We provide a basic API for participants of the CLEF Living Labs  to perform several actions such as obtaining a key, queries, documents and feedback.
 The API can also be used to update runs.
 Everything is implemented as HTTP request,